Snake wears robot pants - and walks around like a lizard

 YouTuber Allen Pan is a big snake fan.
 With a curious experiment, he has now enabled a specimen to walk on robotic legs.

 San Francisco – 150 million ago, most species of snakes walked the prehistoric world on legs.
 Then, as in so many cases, evolutionary development threw a spanner in the works.
 In the meantime, we humans can hardly imagine snakes in any other way than with their characteristic – as the name suggests – snake movements.
-The YouTuber Allen Pan has therefore set himself the task of letting a snake walk on its legs and has documented his experiment on video.
+The YouTuber Allen Pan has therefore made it his task to let a snake walk on its legs and has documented his experiment on video.

 “Snake Fan” Allen Pan lets snake walk on robotic legs